danapixels/digi-garden/blog/cursor-hotel.md

 ## Phase 3.2 The gacha machine
 I was super excited so I showed all my friends what I made, I guess so were they and my friend Jackie recommended a gachapon machine to unlock the hats...
 That's actually a really good idea.
 A way to reward users for their time being afk.
-But again scope increased because of the feature itself.
+But again scope increased because of the feature itself...

 ## Phase 3.2 features and bug fixes
  - [x] Gachapon machine sprite
  - Browser based storage
 - [x] Total time afk tracker
-	- [ ] 1 hour per roll
+	- [x] 1 hour per roll
 - [x] Clicking on machine -> modal opens for x amount of time -> hat unlocks
 - [x] 3 special hats
 	- [x] 99% to get try again next time, 1% to get 1 of 3 of the hats
 	- [x] Just 1 for now actually
 	- [x] When 1 player unlocks it they get it for the whole player base there
+	- [ ] Celebration banner for 1 minute
+- [x] Historical vs total time
 - [ ] Every 5 minutes sends to database
+- [ ] Prevent spam spawning furniture
+- [ ] Maybe fix dragging not sure if intended for that
 - [x] Users with the same name overwrite the data

 ### Phase 3.2 prompt examples
+Since I learned from the canvas mistake of taking a leap of faith, I decided not to touch the gachapon machine until I really got the AFK timer to work.
+I realized that I'm looking to store data locally with the gachapon feature anyway because the win condition will be stored for users who were connected when the win happened.

-The AFK timer took so long to integrate since I added local storage, I guess the jank code caught up to me.
+The AFK timer took so long to integrate since I added local storage at this point of my project, I guess the jank code caught up to me.
 I was debugging for maybe 1-2 hours running console logs and looks like there was duplicates of a detection for the cursor triggering AFK.
 OOPS.

+*Also, I'm not saying considering local storage now at this point in my project before implementing x, y, z features is supa smart but I'm learning.
+This definitely should have been a beginning of the project kind of thing to work out but uhhhh, the scope grew.*

 - "*is it possible after entering your name in the modal, press enter also presses connect*"
 - "*can we add support for localstorage so that users store their data locally on their device, this can help us track who put down what furniture and and keep track of the total number of time they've been afk (this is a feature I want to add after you create the support for this)*"